 - Determine whether the server tries to connect with a local iTunes installation.

 - Set the location of of the Plex Media Server data directory (Windows only).
 (Default is “C:\Users\[ComputerUser]\AppData\Local\Plex Media Server”)

 - Set Plex Media Server to log memory use and the system total used memory in Plex Media Server logs.
 A server restart is required for the change to take effect.
 Not recommended for normal usage.
 Requires PMS v1.20.2 or newer.
 (Default is 0)

 - Number of past log files to retain (default is 5).

-- Sets whether “verbose” logging is enabled (not recommended for normal usage).
+- Sets whether “verbose” logging is enabled.
+This is not recommended for normal usage.
+(Default is 0)

 - Determine whether the server is set to use port mapping for Remote Access.

 - The manual port to use for Remote Access (requires ManualPortMappingMode to also be enabled).